Baitarani River: Sources

 The Baitarani originates from the Gonasika/Guptaganga (Cow Nose Shaped) hills, and starts flowing over a stone looking like the nostril of a cow.
-Afterwards for about half a kilometre the river flows underground and is not visible from outside.
+Afterwards, for about half a kilometre, the river flows underground and is not visible from outside.
 The Baitarani is known here by the name Guptaganga or the Gupta Baitarani, in Gonasika of Keonjhar district in Odisha state of India at an elevation of 900 m above sea level.
 The uppermost part of the river, about 80 km in length, flows in a northerly direction; then it changes its path suddenly by 90 degrees and flows eastward.
-The beginning portion of Baitarani acts as the small part of boundary between the states of Odisha and Jharkhand.
+The beginning portion of Baitarani briefly marks the boundary between the states of Odisha and Jharkhand.